gadivalr/mess/about.md

 ---
-title: Colophon
+title: About
 permalink: /about/
 layout: page
-excerpt: Hello peeps, I'm student of computer science from Banyuwangi, living in Jogjakarta.
-This blog for documentation about my programming journey, running on jekyll, hosting on netlify and using my own simple theme.
+excerpt: Hello peeps, I'm student of electronic from Chile, living in Concpeción.
+This blog for documentation about my electronic journey,
 comments: false
 ---

-He's a student from Banyuwangi, living in Jogjakarta. the blog for documentation about his programming 🎒 journey, running on jekyll, hosting on [now.sh](http://now.sh) and using his own theme, he name it <a href="https://github.com/piharpi/jekyll-klise" target="_blank" rel="noopener">klisé</a>, he also loves to learning web technology; but he often forgot, that a reason why him doing the writing.
+I'm a student studying electronic engineering, currently living in Concepcion.
+This blog serves as a documentation of my programming 🎒 journey.
+It runs on Jekyll, hosted on [github](http://github.com), a.
+I have a passion for learning web technology, although I sometimes forget that it is the very reason why I write.

-If you have a question about him or else, just send a letter to him.
+If you have any questions about me or anything else, feel free to drop me a message.

-You can [report](http://github.com/piharpi/jekyll-klise/issues/new) if there is an broken link(s) or somethings else.

-**may u needs ✨**

-- {{ site.author.email }}
-- github.com/{{ site.author.github }}
+Please [report](http://github.com/gadivalr/mess/issues/new) any broken links or other issues you encounter.

+**Thank you for visiting my blog!  ✨**